wearecococo/rumbex/README.md

  - Connection goes through Rumbex (pool keyed by {url, username, password}) rather than Sambex connection registry.

- - For identical behavior on success moves later, you can switch on_success: :overwrite after delete is stable
+ - The default is now on_success: :overwrite since delete operations are now robust

  ### Troubleshooting (quick)